 Bill Burr has quickly become one of my favorite comedians.
 He’s intelligent.
 He’s crafty, and the dude is wickedly funny!

-He’s narrowed . . . → Read More: How Bill Burr Uses Comedy Structure Too
+He’s narrowed down his demographic . . . → Read More: How to Write Comedy Like Bill Burr

 So one of my favorite students Skyped with me today.